(Lakes Cave, Planitero & beyond)

 Planitero

-After having some icecrean at the cafe outside the caves trying to warm up a bit 😎...
-I continued on the main road, bypassed the village which gave its name to the caves (Kastria village) and after a total of 8km I turned left towards Planitero (Πλανητέρο).
-There are many (a real mess I would rather say) signposts at this turn, revealing that the place is popular.
+After having some icecream at the cafe outside the caves trying to warm up a bit 😎...
+I continued on the main road, bypassed the village which gave its name to the caves (Kastria village), and after a total of 8km, I turned left towards Planitero (Πλανητέρο).
+There are many (a real mess, I would rather say) signposts at this turn, revealing that the place is popular.
 The distance from the main road to the Planitero is only 2,5km.

 The position of the Temple of Artemis Imerasias.

 The temple of Artemis Imerasias (what has left of it) is built on a hillside with nice views of the plateau and the mountains surrounding it.
-The ancient town was built on the hill and there are several excavation sites around Lousiko Village, which brought to light houses and public buildings.
-There is not much to see today from this important ancient city, but the scenery really worth the detour from the main road.
+The ancient town was built on the hill, and several excavation sites around Lousiko Village were brought into light houses and public buildings.
+There is not much to see today from this important ancient city, but the scenery is worth the detour from the main road.

 From the Caves to Planitero.
 Red line shows the 2.5km detour from the main road.